gvwilson/thirdbit/_posts/2017/11/2017-11-04-books-for-programmers.md

    Explores the early days of the anarchist movement, and in doing so shows how governments create the villains they need.

+1. Tressie McMillan Cottom: *[Lower Ed][lower-ed]*.
+   Its subtitle is "the troubling rise of for-profit colleges in the new economy", and there's a lot in here that people pushing online education should think about.

 1. Matthew Crawford: *[Shop Class as Soulcraft][shop-class]*.
    There are truths about ourselves we can only learn by interacting with things that cannot be swayed or bargained with.